-Photographer and media artist Jeane LaRance shares her work in a special exhibition benefitting The Studios’ scholarship program.
-LaRance presents a breadth of images–of her beloved Haiti, her adopted hometown of Key West and of Indigenous populations in the American West–captured and rendered with devoted attention.
+Photographer and media artist Jeane LaRance was a beloved member of the Key West community until her passing last November.
+Her generous and adventurous spirit lives forever in her photos.
+The Studios is pleased to present this breadth of images in her memory–of her beloved Haiti, her adopted hometown of Key West and of Indigenous populations in the American West–captured and rendered with LaRance’s devoted attention.

 FROM THE ARTIST

 My brother gave me my first camera when I was nine or ten years of age, he bought it in Europe.
 I don’t remember much about the camera itself it was the pictures that I couldn’t get enough of—and that still holds true.
 My life is all about photography.
 In the beginning it was black and white film, I loved being in the darkroom nothing could compare to it and even though I swore I’d never go digital, I rarely shoot film anymore.

 I grew up wanting to be a war photographer; occasionally I would come across a magazine with images of war, which scared the hell out of me, but I was completely fascinated by how the photographer was able to show the world what he saw.
 I think of the early war photographers, of the mid 1800’s, who had nothing but glass plates or metal to make images on.
 Then in the 1900’s photographers had to carry as much film as possible and return with it to be developed.
 I mentioned to my brother one time, who was a marine, how I wanted to make photographs of the war, but I would never mention it again.

 Finally, after years of playing around with photography and thinking I was a photographer I went to college to study still and moving images.
 Eventually I earned a Masters Degree in photography and moving images and several awards and certificates in the same field.